The Many Benefits of Organic Linen Bedding—for You and the Planet

-Zero pollution of soil or water: Flax is naturally resistant to pests and requires zero pesticide or defoliants and five times less fertilizer than cotton.
+- Zero pollution of soil or water: Flax is naturally resistant to pests and requires no pesticide or defoliants and five times less fertilizer than cotton.

 - CO2 absorption: Flax is a carbon sink that captures carbon dioxide from the air and traps it into the dirt where it can do no harm to the atmosphere.
 Every year, the growing of flax in Europe captures 330,000 tons of CO2—the emissions equivalent to driving a Renault Clio around the earth 62,000 times.

 - A commitment to ethics and transparency: Certified European Flax linen is fully traceable so you know exactly where your bed linens come from, and it employs labor ethically in compliance with the International Labour Organization (ILO).

 As if all of this wasn't enough, linen fabric is also easy to care for because it doesn't need ironing and can be machine washed and dried.
 And as one of the strongest natural plant fibers in the world, it's durable enough that you’ll likely be enjoying your bed sheets for years.

 If you want to learn more about this fascinating textile, check out our article on how flax is grown and transformed into linen in ten steps.

 Ready to switch to linen?
 Shop our collection of Organic European linen bedding.